danielantelo/next-js-monorepo-poc/README.md

 In a production ready setup we would also add **e2e tests** against a deployed instance to run on master alognside the deployment tasks.

+## Dockerized

+Build and run with:

+```
+docker build --tag rooserapp .
+docker run -p 3000:3000 -e API_HOST="host.docker.internal:3000" rooserapp
+```

 ## What is missing that I would have liked to include

 - `react-query` or similar, for optimal performance usually recommend using this lib for all data fetching, it can be configured to be used both server and clientside with appropriate caching.
 - Some responsive behaviour to the gallery listing
 - Pagination on the order tables to limit to 10 and ensure a speedy experience
 - Proper cypress tests, I only added the storybook visual regression and started on the webapp visual/functional

-## Dockerized

-Build and run with:

-```
-docker build --tag rooserapp .
-docker run -p 3000:3000 rooserapp
-```